We strive to create a community for women.

 It can be difficult to be a field dominated by men.
 We provide a social and academic space for the female students of the Department of Computer Science so that they can be successful and feel more comfortable as they process through this male-dominated field.

-Of the 2,000+ students studying computer science at the University of Maryland, only 18% of them are women (as of Spring 2016).
+Of the 2,000+ students studying computer science at the University of Maryland, only 20% of them are women (as of Fall 2016).
 Our goal is to see this percentage increase while also providing the women already in computer science with the community and resources needed to succeed.

-- Grace Hopper Conference: where we sent over 44 girls to Houston, Texas to attend this event in October!
+Grace Hopper Conference: where we sent over 80 girls to Orlando, Florida to attend this event in October 2017!
 This conference is a celebration for women in computing and connects women from all around the world each year.
 Students attended workshops, listened to speakers, and even networked with various companies!